mark-me/mark-me.github.io/_pages/tutorials/structuring-data-processing/structuring-data-processing.md

 # Data processing functions

-In each data-prep file I don't do the data processing directly, instead I create a function containing all data processing.
-Why do I do this?
-I might not want to do all data-processing again and again every day I restart my computer, but instead load all pre-processed data.
+In each data-prep script for a source, data processing isn't processed directly, instead all data processing is put inside a function.
+This function takes a boolean _process_data_.
+The value of this parameter determines whether we process the data from scratch or we load pre-processed data.
 The skeleton of that function looks something like this:
 ```r
 prep_datasource_A <- function(do_processing){